Notes on the Geography of Belgium: Brussels: the Grand Place

 We've turned around 180 degrees to see Mt.
 Tabor and The Rose, both of which were built as private houses.
 On the right is the Golden Tree, a guild hall that over the centuries served tanners, then upholsterers, and finally brewers.

 Here's De Roose and the Gulden Boom again, followed by De Zwaan or Swan, which was the guild hall of butchers, and the Star, which served judges.
+Odd that judges were in a guild, but perhaps I don't understand the concept of guilds properly.

 The Golden Tree, or Gulden Boom, is topped with a statue of the Governor of Holland, Charles of Lorraine, on a pedestal trimmed with hops, apropos beer.